ZhenyingZhu/StudyNotes/Cloud_Azure.md

 - authN methods: standard passwords, single sign-on (SSO), multifactor authentication (MFA), and passwordless
 - SSO: only as secure as the initial authenticator
-- MFA: authenticate elements fall into three categories: knows, has, is
+- MFA: authenticate elements fall into three categories: knows, has, is [Tutorial: Secure user sign-in events with Microsoft Entra multifactor authentication](https://learn.microsoft.com/en-us/entra/identity/authentication/tutorial-enable-azure-mfa)
 - Passwordless: a device associated with an ID, plus knows and is.

 External identities